Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Clippers Insights & Trends

-- The Clippers score an average of 113.6 points per game, just 2.0 more points than the 111.6 the Suns allow.
+- The Clippers' 113.6 points per game are just two more points than the 111.6 the Suns allow to opponents.

 - When it scores more than 111.6 points, Los Angeles is 29-13 against the spread and 34-8 overall.